45+ Indiana Religious Sites

 611 West Berry Street, Fort Wayne, IN

-Located at Trinity Episcopal Church, the Trinty Labyrinth is open to the public for prayer and mediation (enter from Berry Street).
+Located at Trinity Episcopal Church, the Trinty Labyrinth is open to the public for prayer and meditation (enter from Berry Street).
 The labyrinth features a literature rack with labyrinth brochures and benches made from Indiana limestone.

 The Virginia B. Fairbanks Art & Nature Park, Indianapolis